 Q: If immigrants are undocumented, do they pay taxes?

-A: The Institute on Taxation and Economic Policy (ITEP) released a study showing that undocumented immigrants across the US paid an estimated $11.84 billion in state and local taxes in 2012.
+A: The Institute on Taxation and Economic Policy (ITEP) released a study showing that undocumented immigrants across the US paid an estimated $11.74 billion in state and local taxes each year.
 Like anyone who purchases goods and services, immigrants pay sales taxes.
 Immigrants also pay property taxes directly if they own homes or indirectly if they rent.
-The ITEP report also estimates that “at least 50% of undocumented immigrant households file income tax returns using Individual Tax Identification Numbers (ITINs).”
-In New York State, it is estimated that undocumented immigrants contribute over $1 billion in state and local taxes annually.
+The ITEP report also states that "the best evidence suggests that at least 50 percent of undocumented immigrant households currently file income tax returns using Individual Tax Identification Numbers (ITINs), and many who do not file income tax returns still have taxes deducted from their paychecks."
+In New York State, it is estimated that undocumented immigrants contribute $1.4 billion in state and local taxes annually.
 Finally, the Social Security Administration estimates that undocumented immigrants contribute about $12 billion each year to the cash flow of the program without receiving benefits in return because of their status.